Manuka Vs Kanuka.

 There is no doubt that kanuka is the poor cousin of the two but what really makes the difference?

-s larger single flowers that are spread over the bush while kanuka flowers are smaller and tend to be in clumps they generally flower later.
+The flowers: (Of course, you cannot use this as an indicator when there are no flowers!)
+Manuka has larger single flowers that are spread over the bush while kanuka flowers are smaller and tend to grow in clumps.
+They also generally flower later.

-The bark- kanuka bark is light brown and has thin strips, manuka bark has a reddish tinge and has wider strips
+The bark: Kanuka bark is light brown and has thin strips while manuka bark has a reddish tinge with wider strips.

-The leaves – This is the best way to tell the difference, kanuka leaves are softer than manuka
+The leaves: This is the best way to tell the difference as kanuka leaves are softer than manuka.

 Kanuka trees grow taller, up to 10 metres and generally have a longer life.

-The most important differences for beekeepers is the honey.
+The most important difference for beekeepers are in the honey.

 Manuka has a unique non-peroxide antibacterial activity (NPA) as a result of the chemical methylglyoxal (MGO) being present in high concentrations.
-MGO levels are often quoted to show the quality of the honey.
+We measure honey’s quality by its MGO levels.

 Kanuka honey does not have MGO present.
-However although kanuka does not exibit non-peroxide activity it does have antibacterial properties due to the high levels of hydrogen peroxide in the honey.
-As research into the health benefits of kanuka continue we may see a greater demand for this honey also.
+However, although kanuka does not exhibit non-peroxide activity it does have antibacterial properties due to high levels of hydrogen peroxide in the honey.
+As research into the health benefits of kanuka continues, we may see a greater demand for this honey also.